Johannes-Goetz/BigaOS/docs/OFFLINE_MAPS.md

-# Offline Map Capabilities for Boat OS
+# Offline Map Capabilities for Biga OS

 ## Overview

 When sailing, you often won't have internet connectivity.
-Here's how to enable offline maps for Boat OS so you can navigate even when offshore.
+Here's how to enable offline maps for Biga OS so you can navigate even when offshore.

 ## Current Status